 CADR Rating for Smoke

 A high rating will show that a purifier can remove the majority of large particles produced through the combustion of tobacco (or marijuana if that’s your thing).
 This is essentially the smoke you can see.
-However, any odor or gas produced will pass through a high CADR filter that isn’t accompanied by an activated carbon filter.
+However, any odor or gas pass right through a high CADR filter that isn’t accompanied by an activated carbon filter.

 CADR Rating for Pollen

-For the most part pollen is huge in size when compared to other airborne contaminants.
-So, for allergy sufferers a high CADR rating is a great way to tell how well a purifier performs.
+For the most part, pollen is huge in size when compared to other airborne contaminants.
+So, for allergy sufferers, a high CADR rating is a great way to tell how well a purifier performs.
 A high rating will single out a purifier that will diligently strip pollen from the air you breathe.
 Thus helping keep your seasonal allergies at bay.

-Our Favorite CADR rated Air Purifier: Blueair 603
+Our Favorite CADR Rated Air Purifier: Blueair 603